What to do with your old Mac

 Install Linux on your Mac

-Linux is a highly customizable open-source operating system that will run on even very old computers, including Macs.
+Linux is a highly customizable open-source operating system that will run on even very old computers, including Mac computers.
 If your Mac is too old to run even past versions of macOS or is constantly plagued by the dreaded “rainbow wheel of death,” downloading Linux will allow it to run again.

 Even if you’ve never used Linux before, it offers a number of different options that even lifelong macOS users will appreciate.
 If you’re looking for a familiar interface, Ubuntu offers a UI that’s similar to macOS.
-Additionally, Linux boots up more quickly than macOS, making it a great option for Macs that have become nearly (or completely) too slow to use.
+Additionally, Linux boots up more quickly than macOS, making it a great option for Mac that have become nearly (or completely) too slow to use.

 How to prepare your Mac for sale (if you decide to sell it)

 If your Mac’s hardware is in even decent condition (but you don’t want to bother with repurposing or cleaning it), you have the option to sell it for some extra cash.
 There are many ways to go about selling your Mac, such as sending it to a refurbishing site.
-Some of these sites even allow you to sell damaged or broken Macs, too!
+Some of these sites even allow you to sell damaged or broken Mac, too!